ddoris2106/chimp-test-clone/notes.md

 Game

-Keep track of number of strikes && level/numbers
+<COMPLETED>Keep track of number of strikes && level/numbers
-Keep track of first click
+<COMPLETED>Keep track of first click
-Keep track of the current selection
+<COMPLETED>Keep track of the current selection
 Keep track of when game is playing vs when game is over

 Route 1: 5 Rows of flex-rows, all populated with 8 tiles (empty and not empty)